nusofthq/avchat-documentation/wordpress-community-pro.md

   * Press <kbd>Create your Twitter application!</kbd>

   <img src="/assets/images/wordpress_images/twitter_new_app_form.png" class="img-responsive"/>
-  3. After you completed the form you will be redirected to the application page, there you will find your Consumer key and Consumer secret.
+  3. After you completed the form you will be redirected to the application page, where you will find your `Consumer key` and `Consumer secret`.
   <img src="/assets/images/wordpress_images/twitter_app_page.png" class="img-responsive"/>
   4. Now that you have your Consumer key and Consumer Secret, in your website, go to your **WordPress Admin** > **Video Chat PRO** > **Facebook & Twitter Login** tab
   <img src="/assets/images/wordpress_images/fb_conf.png" class="img-responsive"/>